Best deals at Walmart in April 2023: Save on home, tech and more

 Not quite the right setup for your patio?
 Check out this smaller, three-piece rattan outdoor furniture set, also on sale at Walmart.
 It includes a glass-top coffee table and two chairs.

-Shop these major clearance deals now for even more savings this spring.
-Walmart has a ton of great clearance items that are up to 65% off right now.
+Shop these major clearance deals for even more Walmart savings this spring.
+Walmart's clearance items are up to 65% off right now.

 Best tech clearance deals at Walmart